 JN – Well, I played the tournament in Traralgon before the qualies.
 I played in the third round, had one day off, played doubles as well and then played qualies.
 The first round was very tough, also against a girl from Japan [Satoko Sueno].
 She played really good; it was tough.
 After qualies, I had one day off again and now first round here.

 VT – And you have doubles?

 JN – Yes, tomorrow or Monday.
 I’m playing with Ali Collins from Great Britain.
-We played together last week and we chose to play together here.
+We played together last week [in Traralgon] and we chose to play together here.
 We’re playing really good.
 And we’re also sharing a room here.

 VT – Just to go back a bit now.
 You started playing tennis at three.
 Did your parents play and teach you?

 JN – My mum was playing tennis; club matches, and my brothers also played tennis and so I wanted to try.
 So I started playing and it was fun and now I’m here.